sensedeep/custom-metrics/README.md

 ## Metric Schema

 CustomMetrics are stored in a DynamoDB table using the following single-table schema.
+Metrics are stored as a single, compressed DynamoDB item.

 The metric namespace, metric name and dimensions are encoded in the sort key to minimize space.
 The primary key encodes the metric owner to support multi-tenant security of items.